-Under the Act, a candidate controlled committee must include a disclaimer disclosure on mass mailings and certain telephone calls advocating the candidate's own election.
-In addition, radio and television advertisements require an "Ad paid for by" disclaimer disclosure.
-The Act does not require a specific disclaimer disclosure on other communications, such as billboards and yard signs, when they are paid for by a candidate controlled committee in support of the candidate's own campaign.
-However, the FPPC recommends placing "paid for by [committee name]" and the committee's ID number on all public campaign materials.
+Under the Act, a candidate controlled committee must include a disclosure on mass mailings and certain telephone calls advocating the candidate's own election.
+In addition, radio and television advertisements require an "Ad paid for by" disclosure.
+The Act does not require a specific disclosure on other communications, such as billboards and yard signs, when they are paid for by a candidate controlled committee in support of the candidate's own campaign.
+However, the FPPC recommends placing "paid for by [committee] name]" and the committee's ID number on all public campaign materials.
+For a complete list of advertisement disclosure requirements see the charts later in this chapter.